 This is your own choice.
 We offer a different environment to university, and it’s up to you which you prefer.
 We do offer some benefits, for example our lower fees and personalised approach, but everyone has a different opinion on which they prefer.

 You can see a general overview of the courses we offer through UCAS.
-Applications for most courses will be open from October 2019.
+Applications for most courses are open now.

 Do you have accommodation?